Updated Example Textbook List

-Updates to the AP history courses and exams will take effect in the 2017-18 school year and are reflected in the updated course and exam description available below.
+Updates to the AP history courses and exams will take effect in the 2017-18 school year and are reflected in the course and exam description available below and in the 2018 rubrics and annotated sample essays on the AP U.S. History exam page.
 These changes do not require teachers to resubmit their syllabi to the AP Course Audit or attend professional development.

 AP U.S. History is designed to be the equivalent of a two-semester introductory college or university U.S. history course.
 In AP U.S. History students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; making historical comparisons; utilizing reasoning about contextualization, causation, and continuity and change over time; and developing historical arguments.
 The course also provides seven themes that students explore throughout the course in order to make connections among historical developments in different times and places: American and national identity; migration and settlement; politics and power; work, exchange, and technology; America in the world; geography and the environment; and culture and society.

 School and district administrators: Considering AP U.S. History for your school or district?
 Download the course framework (pdf/1.12MB) for an overview of the course and exam.
 You can also download a practice exam (pdf/1.4MB).

 AP History Disciplinary Practices and Reasoning SkillsSee the disciplinary practices and reasoning skills that students need to develop in AP history courses.